OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

----
-page_type: sample
-languages:
-- typescript
-products:
-- office-teams
-- office
-name: MetaOS Office Add-in
-urlFragment: officedev-teamsfx-samples-tab-hello-world-teams-tab-and-outlook-add-in
-description: A hello world project that contains both Teams Tab and Outlook add-in capability.
-extensions:
-  createdDate: "2024-03-21"
----
-# Getting Started with MetaOS Office add-in Sample
+# Getting Started with Teams App for Office add-in Sample

 ## This sample illustrates